creativecreature/sturdyc/README.md

 }
 ```

-Next, we'll look at some of the more advanced features.
+Next, we'll look at some of the more *advanced features*.

 # Stampede protection
 Cache stampedes occur when many requests for a particular piece of data (which